ncatlab/nlab-content/pages/8593.md

-Alex Heller was professor of mathematics at the Graduate School and University Center, CUNY in New York.
+Alex Heller, (born on July 9, 1925, died January 31, 2008), was professor of mathematics at the Graduate School and University Center, CUNY in New York.
 He was a PhD student of [[Sammy Eilenberg]] and made some very important contributions to [[homotopy theory]] and to [[category theory]].

 * [mathematics genealogy page](http://genealogy.math.ndsu.nodak.edu/id.php?id=4773)